PoisotLab/ms_metaweb_transfer/README.md

 be used to predict *de novo* network edges.
-Interstingly, the latent variables do not need to be prouced by decomposing the network itself; in a recent contribution, @Runghen2021ExpNod show that deep artificial neural networks are able to reconstruct the left and right subspaces of a RDPG, in order to predict human movement networks from individual/location metadata.
+Interstingly, the latent variables do not need to be prouced by decomposing the network itself; in a recent contribution, @Runghen2021ExpNod show that deep artificial neural networks are able to reconstruct the left and right subspaces of an RDPG, in order to predict human movement networks from individual/location metadata.
 This is an exciting opportunity, as it opens up the possibility of using additional predictors.